I’ve had some pretty great conversations with Uber drivers in my time.

 I like to think I’m a pretty good passenger, too, with a 4.87 rating to show for it (mind the humble brag).

-When I heard the app was launching a “quiet mode”, my first thought was “Hell to the yes”, before the disappointment of realising it’s only being offered for premium customers in the US.
+When I heard the app was launching a “quiet mode”, my first thought was “Hell to the yes”.

-The service is introducing an actual button that kindly requests a silent ride, Vox reports, and while many people out there might find that completely unnecessary, I think it’s bloody brilliant.
+But while many people out there might find Uber’s new quiet mode completely unnecessary, I think it’s bloody brilliant.

 You see – I work an evening shift and take an Uber home every night.
 When I clamber into my four-door chariot late on a weeknight, I’m longing to get home, ditch my bra for my soft clothes, and either climb into bed straightaway or stay up and watch my shows.